 Going on a wine tasting tour, or taking a wine class, besides being a lot of fun, can certainly contribute to an improved Tuscany experience.
-You will learn to discern and appreciate some of Italy’s best wines on your own, without depending on a sommelier or guide for help.
+You will learn to discern and appreciate some of Italy’s best wines on your own.
+All without depending on a sommelier or guide for help.
 You can also truly impress dinner guests when you return home and teach them all you learned on your cultural experience in Italy.

 Wine tasting and wine classes in Italy are also extremely different from any experiences you might have had in the United States, or even France or Spain.
-Italians love to pair their chianti classico with food, and many Tuscan wines have specific food pairings that fit them.
-In some cases, it can be easy to determine (a nice crisp vernaccia with some light seafood makes perfect sense), but when we get to the heavier Tuscan reds, like Bolgheri, Nobile di Montepulciano or a Brunello di Montalcino, there are subtle differences that lend one wine to one dish and another to something completely different.
+Italians love to pair their Chianti Classico with food, and many Tuscan wines have specific food pairings that fit them.
+In some cases, it can be easy to determine (a nice crisp Vernaccia with some light seafood makes perfect sense), but when we get to the heavier Tuscan reds, like Bolgheri, Nobile di Montepulciano or a Brunello di Montalcino, there are subtle differences that lend one wine to one dish and another to something completely different.

-Much of the pairings that you might learn about in a Tuscan wine class are actually due to regional differences, so not only will you be getting a lesson in how to taste wine properly, and pair it with the best local ingredients for an all-encompassing experience, but you will also get a lesson in Italian history and geography.
+Much of the pairings that you might learn about in a Tuscan wine class are actually due to regional differences.
+So not only will you be getting a lesson in how to taste wine properly and pair it with the best local ingredients for an all-encompassing experience, but you will also get a lesson in Italian history and geography.
 After hours in museums, sitting around a table and speaking with local food and wine experts is a great way to learn about the more fun side of the Tuscan culture.